top of page

 1. Validate Their Feelings

 Let your child know it’s okay to feel worried.
-Try:“I can see school feels really hard for you right now.
+You might say, “I can see school feels really hard for you right now.
 You’re not in trouble for feeling this way.”

 2. Name the Anxiety

-Helping children put words to their feelings gives them a sense of control.“Sounds like your worry is telling you something bad might happen.
+Helping children put words to their feelings gives them a sense of control.
+You could say, “Sounds like your worry is telling you something bad might happen.
 Let’s talk about that.”

 3. Create Predictable Routines